AltSysrq/avalanche/platform-native/THREADS.md

 threads in Java).

 Strands are organised into a tree, with each child strand being anchored to a particular call frame of its parent.
-Each sub-program has exactly one root (parentless) strand.
+Each sub-process has exactly one root (parentless) strand.

-A call frame cannot exit until all fibres rooted at that frame have terminated.
+Functionally, strands are modelled as futures.
+When a strand is spawned, it begins executing asynchronously from the parent strand.
+The parent strand may later _join_ with the child strand, blocking until the child terminates and obtaining its return value.
+Alternatively, the parent may _cancel_ the child.

-While this makes constructs like daemon threads initially more awkward, it also makes them more explicit.
-Furthermore, it ensures that any exceptions escaping a strand have someplace to propagate to (except for the root strand, beyond which any thrown exception terminates the process as one would expect).
-If a call frame _does_ attempt to exit (be it by returning or throwing an exception) before all child strands are given interrupted uncancellably with the `parent-strand-exit` exception type, and the call frame blocks uninterruptably until all children have terminated.
+If a strand tries to join with a child which terminated due to throwing an exception, the exception is transparently re-thrown in the parent strand.

-A strand may be interrupted at any time.
-An interruption causes a particular exception to be thrown in the strand at any point where it enters an interruptable blocked state.
-An interruption may be cancellable, which allows the strand that it has acknowledged the interruption (with whatever thing it was coordinating with) and wishes to resume normal operation.
+If the parent strand attempts to exit a call frame which has anchored child strands, the child strands are cancelled (if not already), and the parent blocks uninterruptably until all child strands have terminated.
+If the call frame in the parent was terminating without throwing an exception, a `return-with-live-strands` error exception is thrown.

-If an exception of any kind escapes a strand, the parent will be issued a cancellable interruption with the escaped exception.
-High-level constructs abstract this by handling the interruption and letting the exception propagate normally.
+When a strand is in a cancelled state, any interruptible operation which would ordinarily cause suspension of the strand (ie, blocking operations) instead throws an interruption exception; this includes any interruptable operation for which the strand is currently suspended.
+A strand may temporarily suspend its cancellation in unusual cases where necessary cleanup requires blocking operations, such as deletion of temporary files.

-If there was already an interruption when a strand is interrupted, the old exception is appended to the `previous-interruption` field of the new exception and the new exception replaces the exception thrown to indicate interruption.
+Note that since a strand does not die immediately upon being cancelled, the parent call frame still needs to block for all cancelled strands to terminate when it exits.

 Note that this setup provides a nice set of assurances:

 - An uncaught exception by default terminates the whole program.
-Something _must_ be prepared to handle the exception.
+Something _must_ be prepared to handle the exception or the strand with the escaping exception cancellled.
 However, handling cross-strand exceptions is also reasonably straight-forward.
 This eliminates the silent-thread-death issue from systems like Java while also providing a way to recover, unlike C++ which terminates the whole process.

-- Issuing an uncancellable interruption to a strand and waiting for it to terminate guarantees that all work it has spawned has either terminated or was deliberately handed off to a different subsystem.
+- Cancelling a strand and waiting for it to terminate guarantees that all work it has spawned has either terminated or was deliberately handed off to a different subsystem.

-- Accidentally cancelling an interrupt is difficult, and impossible for uncancellable interrupts.
+- Accidentally completely supressing a cancellation is difficult.
 This has an obvious contrast to Java, where it only takes one person doing
   ```
     try {
       Thread.sleep(42);